Spider veins (telangiectasia):

-Broken blood vessels, also called broken capillaries or spider veins, and clinically known as telangiectasia rosacea, are a problem with the tiny blood vessels that become visible near the surface of the skin.
+Spider veins, also called broken blood vessels, broken capillaries or telangiectasia rosacea, are a problem with the tiny blood vessels that become visible near the surface of the skin.
 They usually appear as streaks or blotches and can be identified by their red or blue color.

 Just under the skin’s surface are tiny, delicate veins that are responsible for blood circulation in the face.
 When the walls of these veins narrow and widen suddenly, they may burst.
 Some of these ruptured blood vessels cannot repair themselves or go back to their normal thickness without some kind of treatment.
 Spider veins may be found around the nose, cheeks, and mouth, as well as on the neck, upper chest, and legs.

 There are two types of broken blood vessels.
 The first kind is the fairly common bruising that takes the form of a purplish skin swelling.
 It is usually caused by some form of trauma to the skin and disappears in a couple of weeks without any treatment.
 The second is a blood spot that occurs just beneath the skin surface and looks like a red-colored spreading of cells.
 This can be caused by a number of factors, such as malnutrition, disease, and other problems that traumatize the body and the immune system.

 People with fair skin are more prone to having broken capillaries than people with a darker complexion.
 People with dry and dehydrated skin, as well as very sensitive skin, have thinner and fewer protective layers of tissue, thus making them more susceptible to this problem.

 Trauma: Any form of trauma or injury to the skin can rupture blood vessels – even scrubbing your face too hard.

 Aging: As you age, collagen and elastin in your skin break down, causing the skin to become thinner and veins to become more noticeable.
 This also causes skin to lose flexibility and bruise easily.